-The Silver Samurai shown in What If...? #43 made some very different choices after his half-sister Mariko wed the X-Man Wolverine.
+The Silver Samurai shown in What If...?
+(2nd series) #43 made some very different choices after his half-sister Mariko wed the X-Man Wolverine.
 In this reality, Kenuichio asked for Mariko and Logan's forgiveness and pledged his loyalty to Mariko and his sword to her efforts to cleanse Clan Yashida of its criminal ties.
 Together, the Samurai, Wolverine and Mariko succeeded in fighting on every playing field for the Clan's redemption.
 Mariko was close to success when Wilson Fisk aka the Kingpin took a vested interest in claiming control of Clan Yashida and its standing among the Yakuza.
 In a desperate ploy to dissuade the Kingpin, Wolverine challenged him to single combat.
 If Logan won, Clan Yashida was finally redeemed and Fisk would walk away.
 If the Kingpin prevailed, Clan Yashida was his.
 Logan narrowly defeated Fisk but as the Kingpin fell, he uttered an order to the Silver Samurai.
 Kenuichio had secretly allied himself with the Kingpin and on his command, he killed Mariko.
 Wolverine retaliated killing the Samurai with his claws rather than the Yashida honor sword.

 In the Age of Apocalypse, Kenuichio Harada still served his father Shingen as the Silver Samurai.
 Shingen had another enforcer who acted as a rival for Kenuichio, however, a gaijin named Weapon X who was in Shingen's debt.
 The Samurai felt slighted by Weapon X's unwanted assistance, as the Canadian mutant apparently showed him up on several occasions.
 Weapon X's affection for Harada's younger half-sister Mariko didn't help their relationship either.
 They came to blows at least once, and the Silver Samurai was forced to yield when Weapon X showed his superiority.